arc12/ESP12-Low-Power-Board-Eagle/README.md

 ### TH
 Options:
 - Remove LED from ESP-12
-- Battery and LDO circuit as normal, hard-wire JP7, omit JP8 and the PSU connector.
+- Battery and LDO circuit as normal, omit JP8 and the PSU connector. (track under JP7 intact)
-- Omit p-Vcc components; JP9 as permanent wire.
+- Omit p-Vcc components (track under JP9 intact)
 - LED2 as amber, 180R resistor, with jumper. (omit LED1 and R9)
 - Cfg0 and Cfg1 jumpers (neither connected for normal use.
 - SJ3 to deep sleep.